Oxsomi/core3/docs/oiCA.md

 		foreach file in files:
 			U8[file.size] data;

+    /* Encryption footer; see oiXX.md.
+Such as I32x4 tag */
 }
 ```

 The types are Oxsomi types; `U<X>`: x-bit unsigned integer, `I<X>` x-bit signed integer.
 Ki is Kibi like KiB (1024).

+*Note: oiCA supports the ability to choose between 10MiB, 100MiB and 500MiB blocks for speeding up AES by multi threading.*

 ## Changelog